NJ teen earns college degree before graduating high school

-PHILLIPSBURG, NJ – A New Jersey teen is skipping the usual academic order and earning a college degree before he’s even graduated high school.
+PHILLIPSBURG, N.J.— A New Jersey teen is skipping the usual academic order and earning a college degree before he's even graduated high school.

 Kwinton Adams, 17, is set to earn his associates degree from Warren Community College on Saturday.
 He graduates from high school on June 13.